 ABOUT THE SHOW

-In the newest season of David Rocco’s Dolce Napoli adventure, David is in Naples, one of the world’s oldest inhabited cities and a treasure trove for foodies and travel junkies alike.
+In David Rocco’s Dolce Napoli adventure, David is in Naples, one of the world’s oldest inhabited cities and a treasure trove for foodies and travel junkies alike.
 Famous for its music, museums, and thriving arts scene, this Southern Italian city is also the birthplace of pizza and espresso as we know it, making it the perfect place for David to embark on a culinary adventure.

 Easter in Ischia

 The volcanic island of Ischia, in the gulf of Naples, is a popular tourist destination known for its hot springs and amazing food.
 David joins the locals for the celebration of the Spring Equinox, where for the entire long weekend, people cook, eat and celebrate!

 What makes a great pizza, or pizza Margherita?
 Is it the rich, sweet flavour of the San Marzano tomato sauce, the right amount of creamy buffalo mozzarella, the fresh hit of basil or the perfect balance of all three?
 David spends time with Gino Sorbillo, whose family has one of Naples' oldest pizzerias, in the hopes of uncovering the secret to making the best pizza in the world.
 He also tries some classic Neapolitan street food, pizza fritta and pizza a portafoglio, and helps teach a group of children the art of making and eating pizza.

 Napoli is a vibrant city packed with markets, restaurants and street vendors.
 Which means, that Napoli has a street food scene that can’t be beat!
 Egidio, a local food blogger, shows David the ins and outs of food that you can eat anywhere.
 From the delicious and massive pannini to the not so tasty pigs feet, he experiences everything from meatballs to octopus tea to classic dessert!

 Town of Pozzuoli